ndimoforaretas/ndimoforaretas/README.md

 ## 🧐 About

-I am an experienced full-stack developer and trainer with experience in the JavaScript ecosystem (React, NextJS, TypeScript).
+I am an experienced full-stack developer and trainer with experience in JavaScript who enjoys working with (React, NextJS, TypeScript).

-My strong interpersonal skills have enabled me to work with both local and international teams in implementing projects and training seminars from ideation to completion.
+My strong interpersonal skills have enabled me to work with local and international teams to implement projects and training seminars from ideation to completion.

-I am also passionate about helping people from non-technical backgrounds understand and make the most use of computers and apps.
+I am also passionate about helping people from non-technical backgrounds understand and use computers and apps most.

 Since January 2023, I have been part of the [Digital Career Institute (DCI)](https://digitalcareerinstitute.org/) Web Development Team in Germany.
 <hr/>